Dethblo/gosamples/README.md

 Reference: `https://go.dev/doc/code`

 ## How the structure was created
-1. Create the godethblo project directory
+1. Create the gosamples project directory
-2. Change to the ./godethblo directory
+2. Change to the ./gosamples directory
-3. Using my Github.com repository Execute: `go mod init github.com/Dethblo/godethblo`
+3. Initialize the GO project: `go mod init example.com/gosamples`
 4. Create the `./cmd/hello` directory and `hello.go` source code.
 5. Execute the code: `go run cmd/hello/hello.go`
 6. Create other directories and code as needed.